hprtc/website/news/2019-12-Junior_Christmas.md

 date: 2019-12-21 10:51:24+00:00
 layout: post
 title: Junior Christmas Breakup
-banner: /media/junior_breakup_2019_1.jpg
+image: /media/junior_breakup_2019_1.jpg
 tags:
 - juniors
 ---

 The junior Christmas break-up party was held on Saturday morning.

 **Award winners for the day were:**